 GO bus service impacted for third day by strike at Toronto's Union Station

-Metrolinx says GO buses are being diverted from Toronto's Union Station to alternative transit hubs until further notice due to ongoing strike action.
+GO buses have resumed service from Toronto's Union Station after being diverted to alternative transit hubs on Monday due to ongoing strike action.

 Ninety-five workers with the International Brotherhood of Electrical Workers walked off the job at 12:01 a.m. on Wednesday after the union and Toronto Terminals Railway failed to reach an agreement.

-The employees, who are signals and communication workers as well as train movement directors at Canada's busiest transit hub, are blocking GO buses from entering and exiting the Union Station Bus Terminal today, but all seven GO train lines remain fully operational, according to Metrolinx.
+The employees, who are signals and communication workers as well as train movement directors at Canada's busiest transit hub, blocked GO buses from entering and exiting the Union Station Bus Terminal.

+GO Transit Bus tweeted late Monday that service for several bus routes resumed at 11:30 p.m.

-Metrolinx spokesperson Anne Marie Aikins says a ``contingency plan'' has been putin place to re-route numerous GO bus routes to other transit stations.
+Metrolinx spokesperson Anne Marie Aikins had said earlier in the day that a ``contingency plan'' was putin place to re-route numerous GO bus routes to other transit stations..

+``The situation is very fluid and can quickly change, so customers should always check ahead for updates on buses and trains,'' Aikins said.

 Union members have been demonstrating in front of the bus terminal on and off since Saturday.

-Aikins says the workers started protesting Saturday afternoon before leaving a short while later, but they returned in the evening when people were heading home from the Toronto Raptors game.
+Aikins said the workers started protesting Saturday afternoon before leaving a short while later, but they returned in the evening when people were heading home from the Toronto Raptors game.

 On Sunday, the protest started at 11 a.m. and disrupted bus service until 11:30 p.m., according to Metrolinx.
 The terminal was forced to shut down for most of the day as a result.